 A highly rated book that asks you to consider if you are ready to switch your career.

-If the answer is yes, then Dr. Graham outlines an in-depth plan and road map to help you gather your thoughts, understand your values, and ultimately execute the change.
+If the answer is yes, Dr. Graham will outline an in-depth plan and road map to help you gather your thoughts, understand your values, and ultimately execute the change.

 If you seek to change your career, this is a leading resource that is well worth reading.